Did you notice there wasn’t a Gucci sale this year?

 You can also visit the online price-drop giant Yoox, which is always stocked with Gucci Sale items as well as full price products.

-And of course, you can follow my Facebook page to be in the loop of all the discounts and pop up sales 😉
+You can also follow my Facebook page to be in the loop of any future discounts and pop up sales 😉